 PG | 1 hr 36 mins | Adventure, Fantasy, Holiday, Adaptation, Remake Movie

-A Christmas Carol"Disney's A Christmas Carol," a multi-sensory thrill ride re-envisioned by Academy Award®-winning filmmaker Robert Zemeckis
+"Disney's A Christmas Carol," a multi-sensory thrill ride re-envisioned by Academy Award®-winning filmmaker Robert Zemeckis

 Synopsis: